 You can make your own Kan Jam game by cutting a frisbee sized hole (the chogg) near the top of a garbage can, or you can buy the original Kan Jam and in doing so support an American-made product proudly made in Westen New York.

-Giant Jenga isn’t a fast-paced game, it’s slow and simple as it sits in the background of a backyard party or reception.
+Giant Jenga isn’t one of the more fast-paced outdoor games for adults; instead it’s slow and simple as it sits in the background of a backyard party or reception.
 Giant Jenga just kind of sits on the lawn at our parties and people sort of mosey on over for a quick turn without disrupting the scene.
 That’s why Giant Jenga is so popular at weddings, it’s not offensive and it doesn’t take away from the schmoozing.
 Not to mention, it attracts players (like older people) who wouldn’t normally play an outdoor game, like for example, a more fast-paced game such as the above-mentioned Kan Jam.
 Moreover, Giant Jenga is the kind of game that can be played all day, whereas the other outdoor games for adults on this list usually just last an hour or less before people give up and do something else or just relax and socialize.

 In regard to the various twists you can add to Giant Jenga, I actually do not recommend you buy Giant Jenga.
 Giant Jenga does not have numbers on the blocks nor does it come with a giant dice.
 Rather, you should buy Toppling Towers, which comes with a whiteboard (for adding adult rules) and numbered blocks (but no giant dice).
 Both Giant Jenga and Topping Towers stack to 5 feet high, so they are similar to that effect.
 You should buy your own giant dice set, and as an added bonus, use them for other outdoor games like Yardzee or Yardkle.
 I recommend Sport Beat Giant Wooden Yard Dice because their dice are made of solid pine, and have hand-sanded edges & corners.